Analysis, Systems, Climate, Economics, Communications

 Sept.
 2005 in Yosemite with my best friend in the world.

 2004 – I was in the Vallais in Switzerland contemplating the political landscape and realized the time was past due for America to have a sensible third party.
 Early discussions with Jonas Salk and Martin Chamberlain supported this real and present need.
 Rather than wait to rebuild a network I began to research and analyze issues in order to formulate the most sensible platform.
 I had been thinking about this since my discussions with Jonas and Martin in the early 90’s; so at this time I began congealing thoughts and discussions and started writing it all down.
 I continued studying climate and working to understand impact potentials.
-In attempting to understand why people don’t choose rational interpretation based on logic and prefer the comfort of group-think I began examining the Dunning/Kruger effect and Stanly Milgrams’ work regarding Obedience to Authority.
+In attempting to understand why people don’t choose rational interpretation based on logic and prefer the comfort of group-think I began examining the Dunning/Kruger effect and Stanley Milgrams’ work regarding Obedience to Authority.
 That led eventually to Christopher Chabris’ work in neuropsychology.

 2006 – on July 4th, I sent out emails to US newspapers and opened the web site for The Centrist Party.
 According to polls in 2006, 70% of America felt we needed a more reasonable solution to the political stagnation if we were to begin to make meaningful progress.
 I already knew at this time that the key issue was climate, and that our energy infrastructure, economic health, and every other key issue were related to this critical issue.